Tradable Schemes: Introduction

 The second category consists of methods which use the path integral or Feynman-Kac formulation of the problem as a starting point.
 A path integral can easily be evaluated using a Monte Carlo approach~\cite{KemnaVorst92}.
 Just generate a large number of paths and take averages over the payoffs associated with every individual path.
 This method is versatile, simple to use and easy to implement.
 Main disadvantages are that convergence is slow, and the incorporation of early exercise features is notably hard.
 To speed up the calculation, one can make use of a proper control-variate to reduce the variance.
 In the case of arithmetic Asians, the obvious choice of a control variate is a geometric Asian for which closed form formulas do exist.
 Another disadvantage of Monte Carlo simulation is that paths are sampled discretely.
 Therefore the method inherently makes a discretization error when calculating continuously sampled Asians.

 The third category consists of methods which numerically solve the PDE associated to the pricing problem.
 This approach is flexible and early exercise features can be incorporated in a straightforward manner.
-For arithmetic Asians there exist various forms of this PDE (e.g. Refs.~\cite{Ingersoll87,RogersShi95,Zhang99,HooglandNeumann99b}).
+For arithmetic Asians there exist various forms of this PDE (e.g. Refs.~\cite{Ingersoll87,RogersShi95,Zhang01,HooglandNeumann00b}).
 In principle all these forms can be related to each other by suitable changes of variables.
 However, to the best of our knowledge, our formulation of pricing theory in terms of tradables is the first and only one which leads in a natural and straightforward way to a PDE without drift and constant terms.
 Other approaches lead to PDE's which are plagued by the presence of drift terms.
 The main problem associated to the appearance of a drift term is that for certain parameter ranges it tends to dominate the diffusion term.
 The PDE then becomes of hyperbolic type instead of parabolic type.
 If such a problem is attacked using standard techniques for solving parabolic (diffusion) equations, one finds spurious oscillations in the numerical solution.
 Similar problems are well known in the field of computational fluid dynamics, where they are known as boundary layer problems.
 It is this field in which methods were developed to circumvent the problem.
 One approach is to make use of so-called flux-delimiters.
 Their use in the pricing of arithmetic Asians was introduced in Ref.~\cite{ZvanForsythVetzal97}.
-Unfortunately, their scheme is rather complicated to implement as it uses a non-uniform grid.
-Another approach is to use so-called fitted schemes~\cite{Duffy,Morton96}.
+Flux-limiters may have their use in CFD, but they seem to be too much overkill for the problem at hand.
+By writing the pricing problem in the proper coordinates, i.e. tradables, the boundary layer problems can be trivially avoided since drift terms are absent by construction.

+Using a finite-difference scheme will lead to an discretization-error.
+Our scheme takes care of this fact by fitting to an exact analytical solution.
+The scheme is in effect what is known as a fitted scheme~\cite{Duffy,Morton96}.
+Fitted schemes have been used in the past to deal with boundary layer problems.
 Here the idea is to construct a finite difference scheme in such a way that stationary (time-independent) solutions of the underlying PDE are exact solutions of the numerical scheme.

-Of course, boundary layer problems can be trivially avoided if drift terms are absent.
-The elegance of our idea lies in the fact that it is based on a formulation which accomplishes just this.
-This is a consequence of using the proper coordinates: tradables.